 Historically, fishing was as a supplementary activity that would contribute to the breadbasket.
 Rarely would communities do fish farming as a main economic venture.

 Also, note that fish in the Pre-colonial eras of Kenya was used as a trading commodity for one to acquire what they didn’t have.
 This is trading process is popularly known as barter trade.

-Today, Fish farming is not just a part-time activity but rather can be full-time venture done on large scale basis requiring full-time participation from the farmer.
+Today, Fish farming is not just a part-time activity but rather can be a full-time venture done on a large scale basis requiring full-time participation from the farmer.